Visualize the Impact We Make

 - Students who enroll in CTE courses are more likely to complete a college-prep curriculum

-- 4 out 5 students who enrolled in CTE that graduated and pursued postsecondary education had earned a credential or were still enrolled two years later.
+- 4 out of 5 students who enrolled in CTE that graduated and pursued postsecondary education had earned a credential or were still enrolled two years later.

 - 80% of students in college prep and CTE met college and career readiness goals compared to only 63% of students only taking college prep.